10 Unique Ilocos Food to Delight on in the Philippines

 What makes this particular garlic unique is that it is more pungent and aromatic compared to garlic from other countries.

-Dragon Fruit one of the best Ilocos Food Authentic Food Quest
+Dragon Fruit Ilocos Food by Authentic Food Quest

-Red Dragon Fruit
+Red Dragon Fruit for breakfast

-The dragon fruit known as “saniata” to locals, is produced by Ilocanos all year round.
+The dragon fruit, known as “saniata” to locals, is produced by Ilocanos all year round.

-We learned that Dragon Fruit was started by a local entrepreneur named Edita Dacuycuy, who started growing dragon fruits in her backyard several years ago.
-She spread her passion to other farmers and has been instrumental to promoting dragon fruits in the area.
+We learned that dragon fruit was started by a local entrepreneur named Edita Dacuycuy, who started growing them in her backyard several years ago.

-Ilocos Norte, hosts a Dragon Fruit Festival every July.
+Ilocos Norte hosts a Dragon Fruit Festival every July.
 If you are in the area at this time, don’t miss exploring the fresh fruits.

-9- Ilocos Chicacorn – Popular Local Filipino Snack
+9. Ilocos Chicacorn – Popular Local Filipino Snack

-Chichacorn a great Ilocos Food and snack Authentic Food Quest
+Chichacorn Ilocos food by Authentic Food Quest

 Chichacorn snack also known as Cornick